A Disproof of Large Language Model Consciousness: The Necessity of Continual Learning for Consciousness: Constraining theories of consciousness to testable theories

-Another reason to pursue this falsification-first approach is that we want questions about consciousness that the contemporary state of consciousness research cannot answer yet.
-For instance, the question whether or not contemporary LLMs are conscious has become critical, as one of the major risks of the current uncertainty around AI and consciousness is falsely attributing contemporary LLMs (like Claude or ChatGPT) moral status (which may also provoke increased incidents of AI psychosis) \cite{seth2024conscious, morrin2025delusions}; alternatively, they may themselves be moral patients \cite{sebo2025moral}.
-If it is possible to prove that there is \textit{no} theory of consciousness that is non-trivial and falsifiable that \textit{could} exist for LLMs, that is much faster progress than trying to assess the probability of consciousness by assigning assumption-dependent probabilities, or applying the many (often contradictory) theories that do currently exist \cite{butlin2023consciousness}, as those are not just unproven, but even worse, they are empirically indistinguishable in practice.
+A further reason to pursue a testability-first approach is that we want questions about consciousness that the contemporary state of consciousness research cannot answer yet.
+Most prominently, the question whether or not contemporary LLMs (like ChatGPT or Claude or Gemini) are conscious has become suddenly critical.
+There are major risks associated with getting this question wrong.
+Assigning consciousness where there is none has a myriad of risks, which include increasing the risk of AI psychosis, overestimation of LLM capabilities, inappropriate practices or regulation, and misleading scientific beliefs about human consciousness \cite{seth2024conscious, morrin2025delusions}.
+On the other hand, if contemporary LLMs were conscious they could be considered moral patients \cite{sebo2025moral} and be due considerations like conversational ``exit rights'' \cite{anthropic2025exit} as well as other protections against mistreatment.

+It is unlikely that empirical data from LLMs alone can answer the question of their consciousness, given how prone they are to confabulation and prompt-sensitivity \cite{ji2023survey}.
+And while there is a small subfield studying LLM ``introspection'' \cite{binder2024looking}, the best evidence for this introspection is in the form of statistically uncommon anomaly detection of injected concepts, for which there could be shallow mechanistic explanations \cite{anthropic2025introspection}.

+Therefore, most have assumed that answering the question of LLM consciousness would require scientific consensus around a particular theory of consciousness.
+However, I show that this is not necessary.
+Instead, it is possible to prove that there is \textit{no} theory of consciousness that is non-trivial and falsifiable that \textit{could} exist for (at minimum) baseline LLMs.
+This represents much faster progress than trying to assign assumption-dependent probabilities of consciousness, or trying to apply some set of the many (often contradictory) theories that do currently exist \cite{butlin2023consciousness}.